But before I can get to that two-parter, I have to slog through this two-parter.

 Well, looks like they all now have alien STDs the likes of which only Captain Kirk has seen before.

 As they leave the room, Harriet examines the discarded skin while the aliens in charge head out to find Indra waiting for them.
-He informs them that they have a Code 9, meaning that their emergency call monitoring has a confirmed Doctor sighting.
+He informs them that they have a Code 9, meaning that their emergency call monitoring software has a confirmed Doctor sighting.
 All they know is that he's the ultimate expert in aliens, and they need to bring him in on this.

 Back in the TARDIS, the Doctor changes channels until he spots some footage of the UK bringing in UNIT's alien specialists.
 And Mickey reveals that he's done some research, uncovering the Doctor's past with UNIT.